How to install a computer motherboard

 - Connect the main motherboard ATX style power cable coming from the power supply to the motherboard.

 Connect the cables in the right direction and never force the cable.
 If improperly connected, it can damage the motherboard.
 Today, ATX and other motherboard form factors have a keyed power supply connector that allows the cable to be connected in only one direction.

 - Next, connect the IDE/EIDE, SATA, or SCSI cables to the motherboard from the hard drive, CD Drive, floppy drive.

 - Connect the Molex power cables from the power supply to each of the drives in the computer.

-Once the motherboard has been successfully installed and connected into the computer, connect the keyboard, monitor, and power to the computer.
+Once the motherboard is installed and connected to the computer, connect the keyboard, monitor, and power to the computer.
 Do not connect all of the cables yet in case you encounter problems and need to disconnect all the cables again.

 Once the computer boots enter CMOS setup and set all of the values not automatically detected.
 We recommend you check or set the below values.

 - CPU Settings - make sure the proper CPU speed and voltage is shown or that it is set to auto.

 - Memory - make sure the memory settings are right, and all memory is detected.